ITAL1404 Italian Studies 4

 The academic objectives of the unit are to (1) develop skills in reading, writing, listening and speaking in the Italian language; (2) develop skills in reading written and visual texts relating to contemporary Italy with reference to their social and historical context; (3) acquire knowledge of aspects of Italian culture; (4) increase awareness of the structure and use of the English language; (5) develop independent learning skills; and (6) develop interpersonal communication skills in spoken and written Italian and English.

-- Students are able to (1) demonstrate a degree of competency in spoken and written Italian that enables them to be confident users of the language in most situations they are likely to encounter in everyday life; (2) produce a narrative text (oral and written) using basic temporal structures and refer to future events using appropriate verb tenses; (3) describe people, places, events, opinions; make comparisons, suggestions and requests; (4) read and comprehend texts from contemporary literary and non-literary sources; (6) address critically aspects of the Italian culture; (7) have an increased awareness of how language works in general (metalinguistic skills); (6) demonstrate an understanding of certain historical, social and cultural aspects of Italian society; (7) demonstrate interpersonal communication skills including the ability to work effectively in pairs and small groups; (9) work independently; and (10) achieve a level between Level A2 and B1 of the Common European Framework of Reference for Languages (CEFR).
+- Students are able to (1) demonstrate a degree of competency in spoken and written Italian that enables them to be confident users of the language in most situations they are likely to encounter in everyday life; (2) produce a narrative text (oral and written) using basic temporal structures and refer to future events using appropriate verb tenses; (3) describe people, places, events, opinions; make comparisons, suggestions and requests; (4) read and comprehend texts from contemporary literary and non-literary sources; (5) demonstrate an increased awareness of how language works in general (metalinguistic skills); (6) demonstrate an understanding of certain historical, social and cultural aspects of Italian society; (7) demonstrate interpersonal communication skills including the ability to work effectively in pairs and small groups; (8) work independently; and (9) achieve a level between Level A2 and B1 of the Common European Framework of Reference for Languages (CEFR).

-- Indicative assessments in this unit are as follows: (1) written tests; (2) homework assignments; (3) class participation; (4) an oral examination; and (5) a written examination.
+- Indicative assessments in this unit are as follows: (1) tests; (2) assignments; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.